Eleventh Introductory Workshop on Epistemic Game Theory 2026

 Maastricht University

-Register for course: The registration deadline is June 1, 2025.
-To register, first pay the registration fee of 80 euros (see below), then make a picture or screenshot of your bank transfer, and subsequently fill in the registration form.
+Register: The registration deadline is June 1, 2026.
+To register, first pay the registration fee of 120 euros (see below), then make a picture or screenshot of your bank transfer, and subsequently fill in the registration form.

 In the registration form, you need to upload this picture or screenshot as a proof that you have paid the registration fee.

-Register early: We can only allow 30 students to the course.
+Register early: We can only allow 30 students to the workshop.
 So please be early with your registration.
-The first 30 students who register will be able to follow the course.
+The first 30 students who register will be able to follow the workshop.

 Maastricht University